 In Jerusalem: The Karaite Synagogue, The Tower of David Night Spectacular or the City of David night time show, Chain of Generations exhibition, a tour of the Western Wall tunnels, a virtual tour of the Second temple, live shooting and Krav Maga training, zip-lining, and Herodium.

-In the Shefelah: David vs. Goliath Battle site, Beth-Shemesh, Bar-Kochba caves, Israeli Dog training center for the blind, plant a tree.
+In the Shephelah: David vs. Goliath Battle site, Beth-Shemesh, Bar-Kochba caves, Israeli Dog training center for the blind, plant a tree.

 In Tel-Aviv: Palmach Museum, Camel Market, Nahalat Binyamin Arts and Crafts Fair, and an F16 simulator (“the Squadron”).